Nubians: Religion

 Today, Nubians practice Islam.
 To a certain degree, Nubian religious practices involve a syncretism of Islam and traditional folk beliefs.
-In ancient times, Nubians practiced a mixture of traditional religion and Egyptian religion.
+In ancient times, Nubians practiced a mixture of Kushite religion and Egyptian religion.
 Prior to the spread of Islam, many Nubians practiced Christianity.

 Beginning in the eighth century, Islam arrived in Nubia.
 Though Christians and Muslims (primarily Arab merchants at this period) may have lived peacefully together, Arab armies often invaded Christian Nubian kingdoms.
-An example of this being Makuria, where in 651 an Arab army invaded, but was repulsed, and a treaty known as the Baqt was signed, preventing further Arab invasions in exchange for 360 slaves each year.
-Notably, the Baqt required Nubians to maintain a mosque for Muslim visitors and residents.
-This, and with the following Ottoman occupation of Lower Nubia in the 1560s, led to the kingdom and Christian Nubian society to disappear.
-The former Makurian territories south of the 3rd cataract, including the former capital Dongola, had been annexed by the Islamic Funj Sultanate by the early 16th century.
+An example of this being Makuria, where in 651 the Rashidun Caliphate invaded, but was repulsed twice, and a treaty known as the Baqt was signed, preventing further Arab invasions in exchange for 360 slaves each year.
+The Baqt required Nubians to maintain a mosque for Muslim visitors and residents.This, along with the subsequent Ottoman occupation of Lower Nubia in the 1560s, contributed to the decline of the kingdom and the transformation of Christian Nubian society.
+The former Makurian territories south of the 3rd cataract, including the former capital Old Dongola, had been annexed by the Islamic Funj Sultanate by the early 16th.
 Over time, the Nubians gradually converted to Islam, beginning with the Nubian elite.
-Islam was mainly spread via Sufi preachers that settled in Nubia in the late 14th century onwards.
-By the sixteenth century, most of the Nubians were Muslim.
+Islam was mainly spread by Sufi preachers who settled in Nubia from the late 14th century onwards.
+By the sixteenth century, most Nubians had converted to Islam.

-Ancient Nepata was an important religious centre in Nubia.
-It was the location of Gebel Barkal, a massive sandstone hill resembling a rearing cobra in the eyes of the ancient inhabitants.
-Egyptian priests declared it to be the home of the ancient deity Amun, further enhancing Nepata as an ancient religious site.
+Ancient Napata was an important religious centre in Nubia.
+It was the location of Jebel Barkal, a massive sandstone hill resembling a rearing cobra in the eyes of the ancient inhabitants.
+Egyptian priests declared it to be the home of the ancient deity Amun, further enhancing Napata as an ancient religious site.
 This was the case for both Egyptians and Nubians.
 Egyptian and Nubian deities alike were worshipped in Nubia for 2,500 years, even while Nubia was under the control of the New Kingdom of Egypt.
-Nubian kings and queens were buried near Gebel Barkal, in pyramids as the Egyptian pharaohs were.
-Nubian pyramids were built at Gebel Barkal, at Nuri (across the Nile from Gebel Barkal), at El Kerru, and at Meroe, south of Gebel Barkal.
+Nubian kings and queens were buried near Jebel Barkal, in pyramids as the Egyptian pharaohs were.
+Nubian pyramids were built at Jebel Barkal, at Nuri (across the Nile from Jebel Barkal), at El Kerru, and at Meroe, south of Jebel Barkal.